• Start Here

 Plus, they’re customizable which helps you get creative and set your blog apart from others!

-Lately, I have been running the Foodie Pro theme from Feast Designs.
+Lately, I have used the Foodie Pro theme from Feast Designs in the past.
 I love the simplicity and how it helps with page speed.
 Which is super important for keeping Google happy.

 Check out their themes here.